eslint/eslint/docs/src/rules/object-shorthand.md

-Requires or disallows method and property shorthand syntax for object literals.

 ECMAScript 6 provides a concise form for defining object literal methods and properties.
 This syntax can make defining complex object literals much cleaner.